Executive Career Coach

 ProgramsMBA / LGO / MSMS

-She/her/hers Gayle Grader is an Executive Career Coach and the Director of Executive Career Development for the Sloan Fellows MBAs, EMBAs, and Alumni populations.
-She oversees the Executive Career Development Team and is responsible for setting the programming strategy, delivering career education workshops, and providing one-one-one executive coaching.
+Gayle Grader is an Executive Coach and Senior Director, Career Development, Executive and Alumni Coaching.
+She overseas career development for the Sloan Fellows MBAs, EMBAs, and Alumni populations and works on strategic initiatives to advance the impact of the CDO across all populations served.
+She leads the Executive Career Development Team and is responsible for setting the programming strategy, delivering career education workshops, and providing one-one-one executive coaching.
 Before joining Sloan in 2018, she spent 13 years as a strategy consultant and business coach working with wide-ranging companies from Fortune 500 to start-ups.
 She also built a referral-only private coaching practice where she provided career and executive coaching to mid-career and senior executives going through executive transitions.
-In her early career, before she took a hiatus to start a family, she worked in consulting, investment banking, asset management, and executive search.
-Gayle’s curiosity about the world of work and career change started in college when she read Studs Terkel’s book Working.
-This book inspired a general curiosity in career decision making and transitions, which is her area of expertise today.
-Gayle also has a passion for understanding leadership and how great leaders become the people they are; she can be frequently found reading historical and contemporary biographies building up her perspective on what causes some to become those great leaders who go down in history books.
-Top 5 CliftonStrengths: Strategic, Achiever, Learner, Individualization, and Input Contact Gayle for:
+In her early career, she worked in consulting, investment banking, asset management, and executive search.
+She is an ICF PCC and a certified Gallup Strengths Coach.
+Her top 5 CliftonStrengths are: Strategic, Achiever, Learner, Individualization, and Input.
+Contact Gayle for:

 - Career Advancement Coaching